CMB-ML/cmb-ml-cmbnncs/README.md

-This repo is a work-in-progress attempt to hold the PyILC portion of CMB-ML, separately from the rest.
+This repo is a work-in-progress attempt to hold the cmbNNCS portion of CMB-ML, separately from the rest.

 # Installation instructions: